All Things Stewart Mineral Springs

 Pregnant silence.
 Her thoughtful approach of course left me with opening to be noble.
 I sighed and said, "That's okay, Mary, I've had a good run.
 I'll leave."

-Soon tears welled in my eyes.
+Soon tears welled.
 I felt like Johnny Carson on his last Tonight Show.
 I knew that among other things I'd be leaving were three black cats I'd befriended and who always slept with me in the shed.

 I like to think I did Mary proud in helping the springs make quantum leap into the twenty-first century.
-I know I felt blessed having served the place then.
+I know I felt blessed having served the place.